-5.7.
+5.6.
 The safety case and supporting safety assessment should include the identification of uncertainties in the characteristics of the waste at the waste management facility and uncertainties in the performance of activities, an analysis of the significance of such uncertainties, and the specification of approaches for the management of significant uncertainties.
-Such uncertainties should be subject to examination by the regulatory body in its review of the inputs into the safety case and of the interdependences between safety cases of the predisposal radioactive waste management facility and the nuclear reactor.
-Guidance on the management of uncertainties is provided in GSG-3 [40].
+Such uncertainties should be subject to examination by the regulatory body in its review of the inputs into the safety case and of the interdependences between safety cases of different facilities.
+Guidance on the management of uncertainties is provided in GSG-3 [34].